Skip to content Skip to left sidebar Skip to footer

 Town Board Meeting

-The Clermont Town Board held their regular monthly meeting on Monday, March 4th at the Town Hall.
-Those presents were Supervisor Staats, Councilman Robert Desmond, Councilman Kris Gildersleeve, and Councilwoman Lindsey Lusher Shute.
-Councilwoman Brownson was not present.
+The Clermont Town Board held their regular monthly meeting on Monday, April 1st at the Town Hall.
+Those presents were Supervisor Staats, Councilman Robert Desmond, Councilman Kris Gildersleeve, and Councilwoman Brownson.
+Councilwoman Lindsey Lusher Shute was not present.

 1. Call Meeting to Order @7:00 with the Pledge of Allegiance Led by Supervisor Staats